Foster Care Week celebrates the crucial role carers play in making a difference in the lives of vulnerable children and young people in our community.

-This week’s celebrations will be held across CareSouth’s wide geographic footprint to show our appreciation for the amazing work our foster carers do and the invaluable contribution they are making in supporting vulnerable children, young people and the community as a whole.
+This year’s Foster Care Week celebrations are being held across CareSouth’s wide geographic footprint to show our appreciation for the amazing work our foster carers do and the invaluable contribution they are making in supporting vulnerable children, young people and the community as a whole.

 We also acknowledge the wonderful work our foster carers do by sharing their inspiring stories in the CareSouth Magazine, on our social media platforms, on our website and on TV ads so we can highlight how a loving home and helping hand gives hope to vulnerable children.

 If you, or anyone you know is interested in becoming a foster carer, have a look at our most recent campaign - Ask A Foster Carer.
 The video series provides an honest and open discussion about the highs and lows of foster care, and answers those questions that are important to anyone considering fostering.
 The responses are both humourous and heartbreaking, often raw but always honest.
 Foster carers dig deep into the heart of what it means to provide a loving home for children and young people and the highlights and challenges that brings.

 Loretta is one of several CareSouth foster carers who feature in the video series.
 Her and husband Graham have been carers for almost a quarter of a century.
 In that time the Deniliquin couple have opened their hearts and home to more than 80 children, many with special needs.

 When asked why she and her husband became foster carers Loretta’s response is simple: “It’s the kids that count and they’re the future”.